YanCheng-go/easyearth/README.md

 - (optional) [QGIS](https://qgis.org) (tested with 3.38 and 3.40) <br>_⚠️ required to use the plugin on QGIS, otherwise, one can use the server side only_
 - (optional) CUDA ≥ 12.4 ([download](https://developer.nvidia.com/cuda-downloads)) <br>_⚠️ CUDA is **only required** for GPU inference on Linux.
 CPU-only mode is also available (though much slower)_
 - (optional) Docker and Docker Compose ≥ 1.21.2 ([install guide](https://docs.docker.com/get-started/get-docker/)) <br>_⚠️ The server side is a dockerized Flask APP.
 Without Docker, one can use the local server mode in the plugin, which will download and use a pre-compressed env file for running the app without Docker_
+- (optional) NVIDIA Container Toolkit ([install guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html))<br>_⚠️ To use GPU with docker container, only required if you want to use the docker mode_
 ### 📦 Compatibility
 Currently tested on:<br>
 ✅ Ubuntu<br>
 ✅ MacOS<br>
 ⚠️ Windows support:<br>
-We have not yet tested EasyEarth on Windows.
-If you encounter any issues or would like to help us add Windows support, contributions are welcome!
+Please find the pre-release for Windoes [here](https://github.com/YanCheng-go/easyearth/releases/tag/v0.0.3.dev).
+We haven't finished the full test for Windows - if you encounter any issues or would like to help us add Windows support, contributions are welcome!

 ### 📥 Download Pre-built Plugin